The Data Protection Act 1998 has been replaced by the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.

 - where there is a legal duty to do so, for example a court order.

 Information given to the surgery by patients may be recorded and could be shared with other organisations in order to provide patient care.
 It might also be used to support clinical audit and other work to monitor the quality of care provided.
 Please be aware that any photographs you send to the surgery will be stored within your medical record.

 Patients have the right to object to information they provide in confidence being disclosed to a third party in a form that identifies them, even if that third party is someone who might provide essential healthcare.

 Patients have the right to see their medical records.
-Where copies of records are requested, a fee will be charged in accordance with the Act.
+Where multiple copies of records are requested, a fee will be charged in accordance with GDPR.
 Please contact your Patient Services Manager for further information.

 A Summary Care Record is an electronic record that's stored at a central location.
 As the name suggests, the record will not contain detailed information about your medical history, but will only contain important health information, such as:

 - whether you have any allergies

 - whether you've previously had a bad reaction to any medication

 Access to your Summary Care Record will be strictly controlled.
 The only people who can see the information will be healthcare staff directly involved in your care who have a special smartcard and access number (like a chip-and-pin credit card).

 Healthcare staff will ask your permission every time they need to look at your Summary Care Record.
 If they cannot ask you, e.g. because you're unconscious, healthcare staff may look at your record without asking you.
 If they have to do this, they will make a note on your record.